Most wannabe yoga teachers silently ask themselves:

 If you are introverted and want to become a yoga teacher, you will need to come out of your shell and learn to enjoy being around groups of people.

 At the end of every class, there is always, always, always a group of students who stay behind to ask questions, laugh, and chat with others.
-Friendships are always being cultivated between students in my classes, and that makes me smile.
+Friendships are always being cultivated in my classes.
+And that makes me smile.

 Why did that work so well?

-Secondly, the laughter yoga exercises bring a lightness to the class.
-The adults in the class get to do silly things during a laughter yoga exercise that is wondrously freeing.
+The laughter yoga exercises bring a lightness to the class.
+The adults in the class get to do silly things during a laughter yoga exercise that is strangely freeing.

 There will be one or two exceptionally good trainees during your training.